VladDBA/sp_SQLPasswordAudit/README.md

 ```
 sqlcmd -S HostName\Instance -U LoginName -P LoginPassword -d TargetDatabase -x -i PathToList\ListScript.sql -o PathToOutputFile\insertout.txt
 ```
->*Note1: while password lists under 10MB can be inserted in the table using SSMS, larger lists, such as rockyou can only be loaded using sqlcmd via Command Prompt
+>*Note1: while password lists under 10MB can be inserted in the table using SSMS, larger lists, such as rockyou can only be loaded using sqlcmd via Command Prompt.
+Aso, password insert scripts larger than 10MB will be zipped.

 >*Note2: the -x option is required to tell sqlcmd to not consider strings containing the dollar sign ($) as scripting variables and not try to expand them.
 Not using the -x option will result in the insert failing when the first string from a password list containing a $ is encountered.

 [*Back to top*](#header1)